• Skip to primary navigation

 If you want to make the most of this summer’s fruit then my blackcurrant jam recipe is the perfect place to start.
 An easy jam made with only three ingredients, the ideal recipe to start preserving with.

-Overhead view of jam in an open jar.
+Overhead view of an open jar of jam.

 If you can get fresh blackcurrants from either your local farm shop, from your own garden or allotment, or even in your fruit and veg box, then blackcurrant jam is such an easy jam as you don’t need any added pectin.